ministryofjustice/cloud-platform-terraform-elasticache-cluster/example/README.md

 # Example AWS ElastiCache Cluster creation

-The configuration in this directory creates an example AWS Redis ElastiCache Cluster.
+The configuration in this directory creates an example AWS Redis ElastiCache Cluster Replication Group.
 It also creates an ElastiCache subnet group for the `live-0` VPC.

-This example outputs a list of node objects including id, address, port and availability_zone.
+This example outputs ID, primary_endpoint_address, member_clusters, and the auth_token which is the password to gain access to the Redis Server.

 ## Usage